ivywaaplus/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "08:35"
 ```
-On the average across all the days in the dataset, the 103th 5-minute interval (08:35) contains the maximum number of steps.
+On the average across all the days in the dataset, the 103th 5-minute interval (08:35) contains the maximum number of steps 206.

 ## Imputing missing values